modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 Landau was recognized with the Physics Nobel Prize in 1962 and Ginzburg shared with Alexei A. Abrikosov (1928-2017) and Anthony L. Legett (1938) the 2003 Physics Nobel Prize “for pioneering contributions to the theory of superconductors and superfluids”.
 For more details see their Nobel Lectures: *Type II superconductors and the vortex lattice* by Abrikisov, *On Superconductivity and Superfluidity* by Ginzburg and *Superfluid 3-He: the early days as seen by a theorist* by Leggett.

+MLA

+!!! tip "1962 Physics Nobel Prize awarded to Landau."

+	WORK (Landau): “When certain substances are cooled to very low temperatures, their properties undergo radical changes.
+At temperatures a couple of degrees above absolute zero, helium becomes superfluid and the liquid flows without friction.
+One of Lev Landau’s many contributions within theoretical physics came in 1941, when he applied quantum theory to the movement of superfluid liquid helium.
+Among other things, he introduced the concept of quasiparticles as the equivalent of sound vibrations and vortexes.
+This allowed him to develop his theoretical explanation for superfluidity.”

+	MLA style: Lev Landau – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. <https://www.nobelprize.org/prizes/physics/1962/landau/facts/>

+!!! tip "2003 Physics Nobel Prize awarded to Ginzburg."

+	WORK (Ginzburg): “When certain substances are cooled to extremely low temperatures, they become superconductors, conducting electrical current entirely without resistance.
+With one type of superconductivity, the magnetic field is forced away from the conductor, but with another type of superconductivity, the magnetic field is admitted into the conductor.
+In 1950 Vitaly Ginzburg and Lev Landau formulated a theory that incorporated a mathematical function to clarify the interplay between superconductivity and magnetism.
+The theory was intended for the first type of superconductivity, but it enabled a theory for the second type of superconductivity.”

+	MLA style: Vitaly L. Ginzburg – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. <https://www.nobelprize.org/prizes/physics/2003/ginzburg/facts/>

+!!! tip "2003 Physics Nobel Prize awarded to Leggett."

+	WORK (Leggett): “When certain substances are cooled to extremely low temperatures, they become superconductors, conducting electrical current entirely without resistance.
+This applies to helium-4, the most common form of helium, but for a long time the superfluidity of helium-3 was in dispute.
+The different types of helium are described by different quantum mechanical rules and equations under which helium-4 has a whole-number spin while helium-3 has a half-number spin.
+After it was discovered that at extremely low temperatures helium-3 also becomes superconducting, Anthony Leggett formulated a theory that explained this.”

+	MLA style: Anthony J. Leggett – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. <https://www.nobelprize.org/prizes/physics/2003/leggett/facts/>

 Ginzburg mentions in his Nobel Lecture *On Superconductivity and Superfluidity* that “Superconductivity is, if you please, the superfluidity of a charged liquid or, equivalently, superfluidity is the superconductivity of a noncharged liquid.”

 In 1952 Alexei Abrikosov formulated a theory for the second type of superconductor and introduced a mathematical function that described vortexes that forms in the conductor when an external magnetic field is applied.